viq/mcollective-salt-vagrant/README.md

     $ mco ping -W roles::middleware

+...or with grain (salt speak for facts) roles:middleware set:

+    $ sudo salt -G roles:middleware test.ping

 ...and the nodes with the roles::node class

     $ mco ping -W roles::node

+... and again with salt

+    $ sudo salt -G roles:node test.ping

 ...and nodes that are middleware nodes with redis installed - matching based on regular expressions:

     $ mco ping -W "roles::middleware /redis/"

+There is no directly equivalent salt command.

 There are a number of facts on each machine but as the nodes are identical there are not much variance so we added a fact called _cluster_ that has some random data set: